Do you know your manners? Are you being polite in Spanish?

 If in a school or business situation and you are running late for the class or the meeting, it shows good manners in Spanish, if you don't just rush in to take your seat, but stop at the doorway and ask,

-"¿Con permiso?" and wait for the response.
+"¿Con permiso?" and wait for someone to say one of the above responses.

 If you are walking down a narrow street, and some people have stopped to chat and you need to get by, saying "¿Con permiso?" will alert them and they will pause to stand aside, and let you by.
 Basically, any situation where you would say, "coming through" or "Excuse me, I need to get by" is where "¿Con permiso?" will be used.